 - Pinch of salt

-2. Add all of the ingredients for the topping, except for the butter, to a medium sized bowl and stir to combine.
+- Add all of the ingredients for the topping, except for the butter, to a medium-sized bowl and stir to combine.

-3. Add a cold butter and use a pastry cutter or fork to cut the butter into the dryer ingredients until the mixture is crumbly and comes together.
+- Add the cold butter and use a pastry cutter or fork to cut the butter into the dry ingredients until the mixture is crumbly and comes together.
 Set aside.